 The specific focus of the Foundation is to assist children in the Greater San Antonio area with Food, Shelter, Clothing, Child Abuse/Neglect, Developmental Disabilities, Education (PreK – 12) (Out of School) (Post-Secondary), Foster Care, Homelessness, Mental Health, Medical Treatment, Substance Abuse, and other children’s charitable purposes.

 To Apply for Funding

-Only Section 501(c)(3) organizations may apply for grants from the Foundation.
+Only Section 501(c)(3) organizations who have been operating for 3 or more years may apply for grants from the Foundation.
 In addition, the organization must be qualified as 509(a)(1) or 509(a)(2) and such designation must appear on the IRS Determination letter.

-The Najim Family Foundation does not provide funding to higher education organizations or toward higher education, capital campaigns/expenditures, multi-year requests, sponsorships, galas, or events.
+The Najim Charitable Foundation does not provide funding to higher education organizations, individuals, capital campaigns/expenditures, multi-year requests, adult populations, sponsorships, galas, or events.

-The Foundation will not consider more than one Grant Request per calendar year.
+The Foundation will not consider more than one grant request per calendar year from an organization.

 The Organization Agreement

 Before any grant funds are disbursed, the recipient organization must enter into a written agreement with the Foundation outlining the respective responsibilities and obligations of both parties concerning the grant.
 The agreement will require a recipient organization to:

 - Repay any amount not used for the purposes of the grant.